fieldtrip/website/reference/ft_write_mri.md

  MRI to a file.

  Use as
-   ft_write_mri(filename, img, ...)
+   ft_write_mri(filename, dat, ...)
- where img represents the 3-D array with image values.
+ where the input argument dat represents the 3-D array with the values.

+ Additional options should be specified in key-value pairs and can be 'dataformat'   = string, see below
+   'transform'    = 4x4 homogenous transformation matrix, specifying the transformation from voxel coordinates to head coordinates
+   'unit'         = string, desired units for the image data on disk, for example 'mm' 'spmversion'   = version of SPM to be used, in case data needs to be written in analyze format

  The specified filename can already contain the filename extention, but that is not required since it will be added automatically.

- Additional options should be specified in key-value pairs and can be 'dataformat'   = string, see below
-   'transform'    = transformation matrix, specifying the transformation from voxel coordinates to head coordinates 'spmversion'   = version of SPM to be used, in case data needs to be written in analyze format

  The supported dataformats are
    'analyze'